abdulbaqi/abdulbaqi.github.io/_posts/2019-01-19-quranic-roots-pandas.md

 bigimg: /img/matrix.jpg
 image: /img/python-icon.png
 share-img: /img/matrix.jpg
-tags: quran python pandas text technology
+tags: quran python pandas text technology data
 ---

 In a [previous](http://abdulbaqi.io/2019/01/15/quranic_roots/) post I explored some of `Linux` commands to find root words in the entire Quran or in a particular sura of the Quran.